cschwem2er/mini-praw/readme.md

     return_full=False,
 )
 ```
+---

-It is recommended to provide a transparent user agent string and set a responsible request interval (such as the default of 1 second).
-For experienced users, ```return_Full=True``` will result in all data retrievals to include the raw JSON data returned by Reddit.
+It is recommended to provide a transparent user-agent string and set a responsible request interval (e.g., the default of 1 second).
+For experienced users, ```return_Full=True``` will cause all data retrievals to include the raw JSON returned by Reddit.
 Otherwise, only selected metadata will be returned.
----

 ## Features